 Harassment based upon race, color, religion, creed, sex, national origin, veteran status, age, or disability is a form of discrimination in violation of federal and state law and North Carolina State University policy and will not be tolerated.
 It is the internal policy of North Carolina State University to prohibit harassment on the basis of sexual orientation.
-Retaliation against any person complaining of harassment is in violation of federal and state law and North Carolina State University policy, and will not be tolerated.
-North Carolina State University will respond promptly to all complaints of harassment and retaliation.
+Retaliation against any person complaining of harassment is in violation of federal and state law and North Carolina State University will respond promptly to all complaints of harassment and retaliation.
 Violation of this policy can result in serious disciplinary action up to and including expulsion for students or discharge for employees.